 Mark Mann was previously the Global Director of Jewelry Manufacturing Arts at the Gemological Institute Of America (GIA).

-However, if your ring has been dirtied by common cosmetics—for example, hairspray, lotion, makeup, or perfume—a simple at-home cleaning should be sufficient.
-"The best way to clean your ring is to make a solution with warm water (almost hot) and dishwashing soap.
-Soak your ring for about 20 to 40 minutes, gently brush the stone with a very soft toothbrush, and then rinse under warm running water.
-If needed, repeat."
+If your ring has been dirtied by common cosmetics—for example, hairspray, lotion, makeup, or perfume—a simple at-home cleaning will bring back its sparkle.
+"The best way to clean diamond rings is to make a solution with warm water (almost hot) and dishwashing soap.
+Soak your ring for about 20 to 40 minutes, gently brush the stone with a very soft toothbrush, and then rinse under warm running water," advises Mann.
+"If needed, repeat."

-As for substances that you should never use to clean your ring, stay away from any household cleaners such as bleach, chlorine, and acetone, advises Mann.
-"These harsh chemicals can break down some of the base metals in your ring.
-Also never use any kind of abrasive products such as toothpaste, baking soda, or any powdered cleaners, which can easily scratch metals — particularly gold."
+The only thing worse than a ring that has lost its luster is a ring that's damaged due to improper care.
+You should never use household cleaners such as bleach, chlorine, and acetone.
+"These harsh chemicals can break down some of the base metals in your ring," Mann says.
+"Also, never use any kind of abrasive products such as toothpaste, baking soda, or any powdered cleaners, which can easily scratch metals, particularly gold."